Regulation Neutral 6

 Analysis

-The swearing-in of Markwayne Mullin as the Secretary of the Department of Homeland Security (DHS) on March 24, 2026, represents a critical transition for the United States' domestic security apparatus.
+The confirmation of Markwayne Mullin as the Secretary of the Department of Homeland Security (DHS) marks a pivotal transition for the United States' domestic security and cybersecurity posture.

 What to Watch